aasdl1/AATexDiff/README.md

 ## How to add right click context menu

-Please find an arbitrary technical blog to study, You must be **caution** if you don't familiar with Regedit operation, backup before anyoperation, btw.[This blog is fine](https://blog.csdn.net/yang382197207/article/details/80079052)
+Please find an arbitrary technical blog to study, You must be **caution** if you don't familiar with Regedit operation, backup before any operation, btw.[This blog is fine](https://blog.csdn.net/yang382197207/article/details/80079052)

 In my reg file in resposity, `TexFiles` bind with the `.tex`, you can import the reg directly if the same to you after **modify** the following item
 - **Script path**，here is `C:\\Users\\aasdl1\\Desktop\\Code\\AAScripts\\AASTexDiff.ps1`